-If you are looking for an authentic pork chop suey recipe, you are in the wrong place.
-I don’t think Chinese cuisine usually uses a can of cream of mushroom soup.
+If you are looking for a traditional Chinese dish, you are in the wrong place.
+I don’t think Chinese food usually uses a can of cream of mushroom soup.

 However if you are looking for a delicious and easy family meal, you are definitely in the right place.
 This recipe has been a staple in my family for as long as I can remember.